ciotlosm/lovelace-thermostat-dark-card/README.md

 ## FAQ

-**1. I get a error with `n.setConfig' is undefied`, how do i fix this?**
+1. I get a error with `n.setConfig' is undefied`, how do i fix this?

 **Answer:** This is usually caused by running an older frontend.
 Start by clearing cache in your browsers.

-**2. I am running Firefox but custom cards like gauge-card look bad or don't load at all.
-How do I fix this?**
+1. I am running Firefox but custom cards like gauge-card look bad or don't load at all.
+How do I fix this?

 **Answer:** This is probably because your version of Firefox doesn't have custom components supported or enabled.
 Please set to `true` in your `about:config` the following settings: `dom.webcomponents.customelements.enabled` and `dom.webcomponents.shadowdom.enabled`

-**3. Custom components don't load on my IOS device?**
+1. Custom components don't load on my IOS device?

 **Answer:** This is because for IOS devices by default javascript served is `es5`.
 You can allow custom components to load by forcing `javascript: latest` in your `configuration.yaml` under `frontend:`.

+1. I followed all steps to add custom component but I see javascript errors in my browser.
+What happend?

+**Answer:** This is most likely because you downloaded the [html](https://github.com/ciotlosm/custom-lovelace/blob/master/gauge-card/gauge-card.js) from gitbut instead of [raw](https://raw.githubusercontent.com/ciotlosm/custom-lovelace/master/gauge-card/gauge-card.js).
+That is not valid javascript.
+Always make sure you download using `raw` button.

 ## Credits